deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/ADVANCED_USAGE.md

 ### Falco

-By default, the log level is set to `debug`.
+By default, the log level for `Falco` is set to `debug`.

 ### Falcosidekick

+By default, the debug logging for `Falcosidekick` is disabled.

 You can enable debugging logs by setting the `spec.settings.debugLogging` value to `true`: